2021 UEFA Europa League final

 The 2021 UEFA Europa League final was the final match of the 2020–21 UEFA Europa League, the 50th season of Europe's secondary club football tournament organised by UEFA, and the 12th season since it was renamed from the UEFA Cup to the UEFA Europa League.
 It was played on 26 May 2021 at the Stadion Gdańsk in Gdańsk, Poland, between Spanish club Villarreal and English club Manchester United.

 The final was originally scheduled to be played at the Estadio Ramón Sánchez Pizjuán in Seville, Spain.
 However, due to the postponement and relocation of the 2020 final to Cologne, the final hosts were shifted back a year, with Gdańsk instead hosting the 2021 final, as a result of the COVID-19 pandemic in Europe.
+A capacity limit of 25% was agreed for the 41,620-seater Stadion Gdańsk, resulting in an attendance of 9,412.

 Villarreal won the match 11–10 on penalties following a 1–1 draw after extra time, thus winning its first trophy in the competition.
 As winners, Villarreal earned the right to play against the winners of the 2020–21 UEFA Champions League, Chelsea, in the 2021 UEFA Super Cup.
 They also qualified for the group stage of the 2021–22 UEFA Champions League.

 Venue

 The Stadion Gdańsk in Gdańsk hosted the final.

 The match was played at the Stadion Gdańsk in Gdańsk, Poland.
-At the meeting of the UEFA Executive Committee in Kyiv in May 2018, the stadium was initially selected to host the 2020 UEFA Europa League Final, but when the COVID-19 pandemic forced UEFA to move the latter stages of the 2019–20 competition to Germany, the UEFA Executive Committee delayed Gdańsk Stadium's hosting of the Europa League final to 2021.
+At the meeting of the UEFA Executive Committee in Kyiv in May 2018, the stadium was initially selected to host the 2020 UEFA Europa League final, but when the COVID-19 pandemic forced UEFA to move the latter stages of the 2019–20 competition to Germany, the UEFA Executive Committee delayed Gdańsk Stadium's hosting of the Europa League final to 2021.
 The original venues for the 2021 and 2022 finals were also delayed by a year.

 This was the first UEFA club match hosted at the stadium, which was one of the venues for UEFA Euro 2012.
-It was the second UEFA club competition final to be played in Poland, as the 2015 UEFA Europa League Final was played at the National Stadium in Warsaw.
+It was the second UEFA club competition final to be played in Poland, as the 2015 UEFA Europa League final was played at the National Stadium in Warsaw.
 When the stadium was selected to host the 2020 final, it was known as Stadion Energa Gdańsk, so due to UEFA sponsorship regulations, marketing materials for the match referred to the venue as Gdańsk Stadium.
 Although the sponsorship deal with Energa was ended in November 2020, the stadium continued to be known as Gdańsk Stadium for the final.